 HDHP deductibles are high, but the premiums are low.
 Their renewal rates are quite a bit cheaper than PPOs and HMOs, which can mean big savings over time.

 It’s important to note that once you become a Medicare participant and/or are not eligible for an HDHP, you won’t be allowed to make contributions to your HSA.
 However, the funds you’ve accumulated in the account over the years are till available—tax and penalty-free—to pay for qualified medical costs.

 - HSAs give you the freedom to choose your own doctors and health care providers.

-- HSA funds can be used for qualified medical expenses and for costs that may not be covered by PPOs or HMOs such as dental, eye, psychiatry and other care.
+- HSA funds can be used for qualified medical expenses and for costs that may not be covered by PPOs or HMOs such as dental, vision, psychiatry and other care.
 See IRS Publication 502 for details on qualified expenses.

 - The funds roll over from year-to-year, accumulating growth, and remain available in your HSA until you use them.

 - Depending on your situation, health care costs may not be considered a tax-deductible event.
 However, contributions to an HSA are tax-deferred and funds spent on qualified health care costs are deductible.

 Why Should You Use a Self-Directed HSA?